oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

 1. To create the Workflow Console and Details pages, on the Application home page, select **Create Page**.

-2. Under Component, select **Workflow Console**.
+2. Select **Workflow Console**.

     ![configure feedbacks attr](./images/create-workflow-console.png " ")

-3. In the Create Workflow Console wizard:
+3. In the Create Workflow Console wizard, enter/select the following:

     - Under Page Definition: